nanocurrency/nano-node/docs/protocol.md

 XXX are 0 amount sends allowed?

 The Work value for a State block only contains the 48 least significant bits?
+(as mentioned in `class state_block` in `rai/lib/blocks.hpp`).